Cointegration with Occasionally Binding Constraints: Abstract

 \section{Abstract}

-In the literature on nonlinear cointegration, a long-standing open problem relates to how a (nonlinear) vector autoregression, which provides a unified description of the short- and long-run dynamics of a collection of time series, can generate `nonlinear cointegration' in the profound sense of those series sharing common nonlinear stochastic trends.
+In the literature on nonlinear cointegration, a long-standing open problem relates to how a (nonlinear) vector autoregression, which provides a unified description of the short- and long-run dynamics of a vector of time series, can generate `nonlinear cointegration' in the profound sense of those series sharing common nonlinear stochastic trends.
 We consider this problem in the setting of the censored and kinked structural VAR (CKSVAR), which provides a flexible yet tractable framework within which to model time series that are subject to threshold-type nonlinearities, such as those arising due to occasionally binding constraints, of which the zero lower bound (ZLB) on short-term nominal interest rates provides a leading example.
 We provide a complete characterisation of how common linear and \emph{nonlinear} stochastic trends may be generated in this model, via unit roots and appropriate generalisations of the usual rank conditions, providing the first extension to date of the Granger--Johansen representation theorem to a nonlinearly cointegrated setting, and thereby giving the first successful treatment of the open problem.
 The limiting common trend processes include regulated, censored and kinked Brownian motions, none of which have previously appeared in the literature on cointegrated VARs.
 Our results and running examples illustrate that the CKSVAR is capable of supporting a far richer variety of long-run behaviour than is a linear VAR, in ways that may be particularly useful for the identification of structural parameters.

-First version: Nov 2022.
-We thank B.~Beare, H.~P.~Boswijk, A.~Bykhovskaya, R.~Engle, D.~Harris, J.~Gao, I.~Kasparis, D.~Kristensen, M.~Kulish, S.~Johansen, O.~Lieberman, O.~Linton, Y.~Lu, T\@.~Magdalinos, J.~Morley, U.~M{\"u}ller, B.~Nielsen, A.~Onatski, M.~Plagborg-M{\o}ller, W.-K.~Seo, A.~Srakar, J.~Stock, A.~M.~R.~Taylor, and participants in seminars at Aarhus, Cambridge, Cyprus, Melbourne, Monash, Oxford, St.\ Andrews, Stanford, Sydney, the VTSS workshop and the May 2023 Harvard conference in honour of Jim Stock and Mark Watson, for helpful comments on earlier drafts of this work.
+We thank B.~Beare, P.~Bonomolo, H.~P.~Boswijk, A.~Bykhovskaya, G.~Cavaliere, R.~Engle, J.~Gao, D.~Harris, X.~Jiao, S.~Johansen, I.~Kasparis, D.~Kristensen, M.~Kulish, O.~Lieberman, O.~Linton, Y.~Lu, T\@.~Magdalinos, J.~Morley, U.~M{\"u}ller, L.~Neri, B.~Nielsen, A.~Onatski, M.~Plagborg-M{\o}ller, W.-K.~Seo, A.~Srakar, J.~Stock, A.~M.~R.~Taylor, and participants in seminars at Aarhus, BI Oslo, Cambridge, Cyprus, Melbourne, Monash, Oxford, St.\ Andrews, Stanford, Sydney, the VTSS workshop, the May 2023 Harvard conference in honour of Jim Stock and Mark Watson, and the 24th Zaragoza Workshop in Time Series Econometrics, for helpful comments on earlier drafts of this work.
+This research was supported by the European Research Council via Consolidator Grant 647152.

 \pagenumbering{roman}

 {}

 {}